The Impact of Faulty Suspension on Your Driving Experience

 You will never need any sort of auto repair or technical skills to notice the first indication of a suspension issue.
 The general appearance of the tire treads can give you a good idea if this could be the result of a suspension problem.

-So, take a close look at your tires, and if there are any reeds that look rougher than the others, whether there are more bald spots on them, or if the tread is considerably less deep, then it may be your driveway or suspension that requires attention.
+So, take a close look at your tires, and if any reeds look rougher than the others, whether there are more bald spots on them, or if the tread is considerably less deep, then it may be your driveway or suspension that requires attention.

 Yes, it could be that the wheels’ alignment is off, or the wheels are improperly balanced.
 However, this mostly stems from a broken or damaged suspension.
 The rubber gasket under the suspension may develop problems with time, particularly if the car is put under much strain.